DD5HT/image_downloader/README.md

 Testing: `$ pytest `

+For manual testing a testserver can be used like this:
+`$ python3 -m http.server 60451 --bind 127.0.0.1`

 ### Comments

 This type of program can easily be parallelized by splitting the input file into multiple smaller files